 Every company pays its suppliers.
 If the pipe of invoices is long, it might be tricky to manage payments efficiently.
 Modern software can make this process much more efficient and accurate.
-This post is about payables.
-I’ll show you how payables can be managed in Dynamics 365 for Finance and Operations (D365FO).
+This post is about accounts payable.
+I’ll show you how accounts payable can be managed in Dynamics 365 for Finance and Operations (D365FO).

 Most functions described in this post are also applicable to Dynamics AX 2012 (AX2012).